MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 > [!IMPORTANT]
 >
-> * Currently, third-party apps are available in Government Community Cloud (GCC) but are not available for GCC-High and Department of Defense (DOD) tenants.
+> * Currently, third-party apps are available in Government Community Cloud (GCC) but aren't available for GCC-High and Department of Defense (DOD) tenants.
 > * Third-party apps are turned off by default for GCC.
 To turn on third-party apps for GCC, see [manage app permission policies](/microsoftteams/teams-app-permission-policies) and [manage apps](/microsoftteams/manage-apps).

 ## See also